-As part of the coordinated effort to reduce county lines, Challenger also commissioned 'Crossing the Line' to deliver a school based educational monologue in over 50 primary schools.
+As part of the coordinated effort to reduce County Lines, Challenger also commissioned Crossing the Line to deliver a school based educational monologue, Breaking Barriers, in over 50 primary schools.
 The schools were self-selected, volunteering to engage in the sessions because they recognised the potential risk of exploitation of their children.
-Over 1,500 year 5 and 6 children engaged and schools reported a positive reception and understanding of the issues highlighted.
+Over 1,500 year 5 and 6 children engaged with Breaking Barriers and schools reported a positive reception and understanding of the issues highlighted.

-Where offending is linked to drug, alcohol, or mental health issues we encourage the use of Community Sentence Treatment Requirements.
-These orders require attendance at treatment and probation services as an alternative to prison.
-The relationship between the Greater Manchester Probation Service and our treatment services is further strengthened through our justice devolution arrangements which have enabled probation to invest in these locally commissioned services.
+Substance Misuse - Trends, Demands and the Early Warning System prison.
+The relationship between the Greater Manchester Probation Service and our treatment services is further strengthened through our Justice Devolution arrangements which have enabled probation to invest in these locally commissioned services.
 We also work closely with our local prison, Forest Bank, to maximise the number of people receiving treatment in prison who continue to do so once released.